WHAT ARE RENAL CYSTS?

 Renal cysts are sacs of fluid that form in the kidneys.
-They are also known as “simple” cysts chracterised by a thin wall and contain water-like fluid.
-They are fairly common and usaully do not cause any harm or symptoms.
+They are also known as “simple” cysts characterised by a thin wall and contain water-like fluid.
+They are fairly common and usually do not cause any harm or symptoms.
+In some instances, renal cysts may be renal cancer.

 They rarely do cause any symptoms but if they do, they can cause backaches, fever or abdominal pain.